mike-battaglia/dto-homework/toe/presentation/ch32p.md

----

-**Slide Title:** Peering into Reality: The Abhidharma's Methodology
+# Peering into Reality: The Abhidharma's Methodology

----

 ### **Two Paths to Understanding**

 - **Deductive Method:**